-At Bright Futures School and College, we recognise that the personal development of our students, spiritually, morally, socially, and culturally (SMSC), plays a significant part in their ability to learn and achieve and prepares them for the opportunities, experiences and responsibilities that life will bring.
-SMSC development is strongly influenced by the Employee Value Proposition and the Student Value Proposition of our school and almost everything the school does is underpinned by these values.
+At Willow Tree Park, we recognise that the personal development of our students, spiritually, morally, socially, and culturally (SMSC), plays a significant part in their ability to learn and achieve and prepares them for the opportunities, experiences and responsibilities that life will bring.
+SMSC development is strongly influenced by the Employee Value Proposition and the School Values of our school and almost everything the school does is underpinned by these values.
 Here at Bright Futures, we firmly believe that:

-- a variety of opportunities should be made available to our students to enable them to achieve their full potential, breaking down barriers to learning. - all students will participate in a wide range of activities that will help them gain the highest level of independence possible and self-esteem. - Bright Futures School and College is a member of The Culture Hub.

-All students should be fully engaged, enjoy and be active participants in their learning.
+- a variety of opportunities should be made available to our students to enable them to achieve their full potential, breaking down barriers to learning. - all students will participate in a wide range of activities that will help them gain the highest level of independence possible and self-esteem. - All students should be fully engaged, enjoy and be active participants in their learning.